karisantos/book3/src/hackathons/business-location/index.md

 	People that go to juice bars don't go to diners!

-1. Are there other 24-hour diners located within 2 kilometers?
-(Zach)

-  You don't want to be too close to another 24-hour restaurant

-1. Are there any clubs within 2 kilometers?
+5. Are there any movie theaters within 2 kilometers? (no movie theaters)

 You want to be near the night-life of the city.

-4. Are there any bars within 2 kilometers?

-	You want to be near the night-life of the city.

-5. Are there any music venues within 2 kilometers?

-	You want to be near the night-life of the city.

-6. Are there any movie theaters within 2 kilometers? (no movie theaters)

-	You want to be near the night-life of the city.

-7. Are there any 3-star -or-less establishments within 2 kilometers?
+6. Are there any 3-star -or-less establishments within 2 kilometers?

-	You don't want highly-rated competition nearby.
+You don’t want highly-rated competition nearby.

+7. Are there any colleges/universities within 2 kilometers?

+College students are up late at night.

-8. Are there any low price-range (1) restaurants within 2 kilometers?
-(Heather)
+8. Are there hotels within 2 kilometers?

-	Diners are inexpensive establishments, so you want to be near other inexpensive establishments
+People vising Phoenix from out of town may want something to eat when they arrive to/leave town late at night.

 9. Are there any thrift stores within 2 kilometers?